Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Introduction

 In contrast with disc torquing-based models, accretion-based models propose that gas inflows deposit material onto disc outskirts with a misaligned angular momentum vector relative to that of the pre-existing disc \citep[e.g.,][]{lopez-corredoiraGenerationGalacticDisc2002, sancisiColdGasAccretion2008, roskarMisalignedAngularMomentum2010}.
-Since continuous accretion is required to sustain star formation in spirals over cosmological timescales \citep[e.g.,][]{lillyGasRegulationGalaxies2013}, and the circumgalactic medium (CGM) that sources this accretion often has a tilted angular momentum vector relative to that of the disc \citep{Zjupa17, DeFelippis20, Huscher21, Semenov24}, such models could in principle also explain the observed ubiquity and longevity of warps.
+Such models can also explain the observed ubiquity and longevity of warps, since accretion is expected to be continuous \citep[e.g.,][]{lillyGasRegulationGalaxies2013}, and since cosmological simulations of the circumgalactic medium (CGM) that sources this accretion often indicate a tilted angular momentum vector relative to the disc \citep{Zjupa17, DeFelippis20, Huscher21, Semenov24}.
+For instance, \citet{DeFelippis20} found a median misalignment angle of $15^\circ$ between the CGM and stellar disc in $z=0$ Milky Way mass galaxies in the \textsc{TNG100} simulations \citep{pillepichFirstResultsTNG502019}, for galaxies in the upper quartile of the angular momentum distribution, and a larger misalignment of $40^\circ$ for galaxies in the lower quartile. \cite{Huscher21} deduced a larger median misalignment angle of $56^\circ$ in the \eagle simulations \citep{schayeEAGLEProjectSimulating2015}.